dcrstudio/dcr-cms/docs/graphql.md

   String
   Number
   Boolean
-  Reference # links to other dynamic types that implement the ContentType type (coming soon) }
+  Reference # links to other content types that implement the ContentType type (coming soon) }

-# used to add a new field for a dynamic content type
+# used to add a new field for a content type
 input ContentTypeFieldInput {
   id: ID!
   name: String!